 Once applied all FEP, PFA & PTFE coatings are fully inspected and spark tested to ensure the integrity of the seal.

 Our FEP heat shrink is widely used in the encapsulation process and we can offer closed end heat shrinkable covers, with solid or hemispherical tips.
 We can accurately control the thickness and the tip profile.

 FEP coatings are generally used on temperature and level detection sensors and glass protection applications.

 PFA coatings have a higher working temperature than FEP at +260°C.

 The raw polymer is available in an ultra higher purity rating for extremely sensitive applications, such as semi-conductors and microelectronic devices, food and beverage processing, and pharmaceutical and biotechnology systems.

 Spray coating is an alternative solution for metal components and complex profiles.
-A fluoropolymer coating is applied to the component and any areas that do not require coating can be masked off.
-Coatings are available in PTFE, PFA, ETFE and E-CTFE.
+A fluoropolymer spray coating is applied to the component and any areas that do not require coating can be masked off.
+Spray coatings are available in PTFE, PFA, ETFE and E-CTFE.
 The nominal coating thickness is 35-40 micron.

 PTFE and fluoropolymer spray coatings offer corrosion resistance, a non-stick surface and high working temperature for use in fasters in off-shore applications, plastic mould tools and commercial bake ware.

 All the tip profiles can be accurately controlled for medical device applications.